alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 CAPTION
 {: .centered }

-In the
-past, it was still an open question whether bots could beat pro players at all, with no restrictions on APM or perception of the game state.
-The variant of AlphaStar that beat MaNa does have an advantage in that it is allowed to perceive the entire map at once, rather than use a camera to get views of different parts of the map.
-(The model architecture does use attention layers, which lets the model base its decision on specific parts of the map, but there are subtle reasons this different from human play.)

-I would say there were two main complains about AlphaStar: its vision, and its micro.

-In the
+Yes, I would agree that this is an advantage in favor of AlphaStar.
+But it's worth noting that before AlphaStar, it was still an open question whether bots could beat pro players in the first place, with no restrictions on APM.
+What, is the defeat of a pro player in any capacity at all not entertaining enough?

+Here is my guess, which could be wildly off: these criticisms are not coming from the belief that AlphaStar is not impressive.
+They are coming from the belief that AlphaStar is not as impressive as it was advertised to be, nor as impressive as what they believe other people think it is going to be.

-past, it was still an open question whether bots could beat pro players at all, with no restrictions on APM or perception of the game state.
-The variant of AlphaStar that beat MaNa does have an advantage in that it is allowed to perceive the entire map at once, rather than use a camera to get views of different parts of the map.
+The variant of
+AlphaStar that beat MaNa does have an advantage in that it is allowed to perceive the entire map at once, rather than use a camera to get views of different parts of the map.
 (The model architecture does use attention layers,